IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 ---

 ## Introduction
 The _Ithaca_ platform runs several automated, systematic investment strategies, and sends emails to the subscribers every time a strategy detects that a rebalance of the portfolio is necessary.
+An overview of all strategies is [here](/category/strategies).

 Systematic investment strategies have several advantages over discretionary ones:
 1. investment decisions are not based on emotions